 - How long have you worked to make it happen?
 How many attempts have you made?

-- How does your obsession with making it happen affect your loved ones?
-Sometimes the price we pay is worth it – and sometimes it’s not.
+- How does your obsession with making it happen to affect your loved ones?
+Sometimes the price we pay is worth it – and sometimes, it’s not.
 Only you can decide.

-- Is it really your dream to make this happen?
-If so, sometimes it’s worth everything to keep the dream alive.
+- Is it your dream to make this happen?
+If so, sometimes it’s worth everything to keep the plan alive.

 - Does your life or livelihood depend on the success of this experience?

-Today allow yourself to think through what would happen if you put your dream on hold temporarily.
-You may not think that you have the time or that you’ve already invested too much money to stop now.
+Today allow yourself to think through what would happen if you temporarily put your dream on hold.
+You may not believe you have the time or have already invested too much money to stop now.
 But perhaps if you continue as you are, more money and time will go to waste.
 Sometimes allowing time to come between you and the experience gives you a chance to regroup, reassess your strategy, and become spiritually and emotionally strong again.